globus/together/README.md

 ## CHANGELOG

+### 0.5.1

+* Convert from `poetry` to simple `setup.cfg` data

 ### 0.5.0

 * Add the `together_exception_handler` hook for registering exception handlers which can be matched against errors when invoking the CLI app

-** Exception handlers combine exception matching functions (predicates), exception handling callbacks, and optional priority levels (to ensure early or late matching)
+ * Exception handlers combine exception matching functions (predicates), exception handling callbacks, and optional priority levels (to ensure early or late matching)

-** Predicates may be boolean functions or exception classes, which will be checked with `isinstance`
+ * Predicates may be boolean functions or exception classes, which will be checked with `isinstance`

 * You can (and should) now invoke a TogetherCLI by calling it, not relying upon